Have you ever heard of Vasili Arkhipov? Most probably, you haven’t. Yet, this man stopped a nuclear war in 1962 and changed the course of history.

 The Cuban Missile Crisis

-Conditions of the submarine, as stated above, were horrific.
-Anatoly Andreev, crew member kept a journal on these conditions:
+The conditions of the submarine, as stated above, were horrific.
+Anatoly Andreev, a crew member, kept a journal on these conditions:

 For the last four days, they didn’t even let us come up to the periscope depth … My head is bursting from the stuffy air. … Today three sailors fainted from overheating again … The regeneration of air works poorly, the carbon dioxide content [is] rising, and the electric power reserves are dropping.
 Those who are free from their shifts, are sitting immobile, staring at one spot. … Temperature in the sections is above 50 [122ºF].

 Thomas Blanton, former director of the National Security Archive, said, ‘This guy called Vasili Arkhipov saved the world.’’

 It seems that Arkhipov talked Savitsky down from his decision and was rewarded for his actions, back in his homeland.
 Arkhipov was a Soviet hero, and an unsung hero to other nations as well.
 If not for his actions, the course of history would be greatly altered.

 It’s always best to keep a level head, in all situations, don’t you think?

 Watch this documentary to learn more about the Cuban missile crisis and the role of Vasili Arkhipov: